wenlzhang/obsidian-todoist-context-bridge/README.md

    - Copy your API token

 2. Configure the plugin:
-   - Open Obsidian Settings → Simple Todoist Sync
+   - Open Obsidian Settings → Todoist Context Bridge
    - Paste your Todoist API token
    - Select your default project (optional)
    - Adjust other settings as needed